movefast/RLExperimentDemo/README.md

 ## About The Project

 This is a demo project for running RL experiments.
 In order to showcase related system design concepts and coding styles I chose to not use an existing experiment framework.
-It includes three main components: agents, environments, and experiments.
+The repo includes three main components: agents, environments, and experiments.
 It also includes a set of helper functions and batch jobs used to configure and run the experiments.
 The agents directory contains an abstract class `agent.py` that defines the common interface of a typical agent class.
 The available online and planning agent classes are located in its respective subfolders.
 New experiments should be added to the experiments directory.

 Every individual experiment subfolder is self-contained including its related configuration and run scripts.
 Changes to one experiment setup does not affect a different experiment. `run_single_job.py` is the main script that runs an experiment and saves results in a subfolder `\metrics`.